BiBiServ/BiBiCWL/README.md

                     Currently there is no equivalent in the BiBiApp tool description so that this option would have to be ticked manually.
+                    This option is only applied to inputs if their ID has the suffix "_array", "_zip" or "_list" because otherwise other inputs in the CWL Tool would be affected, too.
 -s --itemSeparator  The itemSeparator is used together with the arrayFileInputs
                     option.
 This option allows for the definition of a string which separates the elements of an arrayFileInput.